spatie/emoji/README.md

 ## Usage

-The `Spatie\Emoji\Emoji`-class contains character constants that may be used directly.
+The `Spatie\Emoji\Emoji`-class contains character constants that may be used directly:

 ```php
 Emoji::CHARACTER_GRINNING_FACE;